MadDinosaur/ISEP-LAPR2/docs/SprintB/US7/US7.md

       The Specialist Doctor has an additional attribute:
       Doctor Index Number.
-* **Q**: How should the system respond in the event of creating a new user with the same attributes of an already existing user?
+* **Q: How should the system respond in the event of creating a new user with the same attributes of an already existing user?**
     * **A**: This should be treated as an error.
 A subset of the attributes of any client are unique.

-* **Q**: And what attributes (...) will trigger this response?
+* **Q: And what attributes (...) will trigger this response?**
   * **A**: The e-mail address and phone number should be unique.
 The sex of each user is optional.

+* **Q: When creating a new employee, the attributes "Employee ID" and "Doctor Index Number", are implemented by the administrator or incremented by the system?**
+    * **A**: Only the employee ID should be generated from the initials of the employee name and should include a number.
+The number has 5 digits and is increases automatically when a new employee is registered in the system.
+For instance, if the company has 20 employees and wants to register a specialist doctor having the name Ana Maria Santos Moura, then the the employee ID for this specialist doctor should be AMSM00021.
+    The Doctor Index Number should be introduced by the administrator.

+* **Q: How are the passwords delivered to the users (client/employee)?**
+    * **A**: Each users receives an e-mail informing that the registration was successful and that he can start to use the system.
+The e-mail includes the user password.

+* **Q: When the application is delivered , should it have default employees , ex:administrator,etc.. , or should be completly empty (without any user or employee).**
+    * **A**: One Administrator must be registered before starting the application for the first time.

+* **Q: The apllication can add new employess but can it remove them , for exemple when one of them is fired ?**
+    * **A**: For now I do not want such feature.

+* **Q: Are there any other employee roles than the ones specified in the documents?**
+    * **A**: No.

+* **Q: Do these roles have different contracts with ManyLabs (i.e. temporary contract, permanent contract, freelance, etc...)?
+If so, should this be registered in the system together with the employee role information?**
+    * **A**: Many Labs is known for making only permanent full-time contracts.Therefore, there is no need to register this type of information.

+* **Q: Regarding the registration of a new employee, which is the organization role's format?**
+    *   **A**: Organization Role: a string with no more than 15 characters.
 ### 1.3.
 Acceptance Criteria

 * AC1: Each user must have a single role defined in the system.
+* AC2: Each employee must become also a system user/actor

-* AC2: The "auth" component available on the repository must be reused (without modifications).
+* AC3: The "auth" component available on the repository must be reused (without modifications).

 ### 1.4.
 Found out Dependencies

-No dependencies were found.
+This US is dependent on "Specify a new organization Role", regarding:
+* All organization Roles (class Role) are already created, as well as corresponding User Roles (class AuthFacade).
+* User Role attribute "id" directly matches Organization Role "id".

 ### 1.5 Input and Output Data